minodisk/bigquery-runner/README.md

 |---|
 |bigqueryRunner.dryRun|

-Run the dry run query with BigQuery and display the result.
-Run the query on the selected text if text is selected, or on the entire file if no text is selected.
+Dry-run a query in BigQuery and display the result.
+If there is an error in the query, the wrong token of the query will be marked.

 ## Configuration